 The hardware components are on the User FPGA part of nanoboard.
 Other peripherals of nanoboard will be used in order to communication, storage, debugging etc. For example, Ethernet port will be used for communication with server.
 Besides, all components inside User FPGA will talk with each other by wishbone interface.
-Main picture of components are below:
+Main picture of components are shown in Figure 3: